Explore the Fair

 Learn more about participating in the 2023 fleece show and the fleece sale at the Fair here.

 The risk for Highly Pathogenic Avian Influenza (HPAI) remains high in Maine.
-We will be revisiting the recommendation of the Maine Department of Agriculture, Conservation and Forestry in July to determine if it will be safe to have a poultry show in 2023.
+We are taking the recommendation of the Maine Department of Agriculture, Conservation and Forestry and canceling our poultry show.
+In place of the poultry show, we will be offering educational opportunities in our Poultry Barn.
 Please visit the department’s website for the most up-to-date information on HPAI.